developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 ## Tab instance
 ### NewTabPhysicalMemLimit
 Controls whether a new Tab will be created using the [NativeTabbar.create API](../../api/NativeTabbar) when physical memory percentage hits a specific threshold.
-For example, if set to 80, new tabs will stop being created when physical memory usage on the device reaches or exceeds 80 percent the total available.
+For example, if set to 80, new tabs will stop being created when physical memory usage on the device reaches or exceeds 80 percent of the total available.
 Once the defined limit is reached, the NativeTabbar.create API callback will contain tabEvent = onTabNewError.

 **Possible Values**: